 Here are five tips to monitor and reduce your cash burn.

 Better oversight of your incomings and outgoings leads to better budgeting.
 At the same time, you can improve your cash flow through fast access to your takings — not to mention avoiding hidden fees and lock-in contracts.

 Improving your overall expense management can therefore help improve your burn rate and eventually generate business growth.
 With that in mind, what can you do to ensure your business is managing its expenses in an optimal manner?

-Use Zeller Mastercard — By using Zeller Mastercard for business purchases, you’re putting your money to work with a fee-free business debit card that lets you spend funds as soon as they hit your Zeller Transaction Account.
+Use Zeller Debit Card — By using Zeller Debit Card for business purchases, you’re putting your money to work with a fee-free business debit card that lets you spend funds as soon as they hit your Zeller Transaction Account.
 With fast access to your funds, a business loan should not be necessary.

 Use Zeller Dashboard — With Zeller Dashboard you can easily keep track of your expenses, and ensure more money is coming in than going out.

 Please note this article is for educational purposes only and does not constitute advice.